matrix-org/matrix-spec-proposals/proposals/3993-room-takeovers.md

 * Alice and Bob can not lower each other's power level.
 * Charles can lower the power level of Alice, but not the other room admins. _(this is different!)_
-* Delilah can lower everone's power level.
+* Delilah can lower everyone's power level.
 She could demote Alice and Charles to allow Bob to take over the room. _(this is different!)_

 ## Potential issues